 Entire studies and dissertations have been devoted to the analysis of the Spenserian epic.
-Thus making this compact, yet curiosity inspiring for a contemporary reader is no easy ordeal, so bear with me.
+Thus making this compact yet engaging for a contemporary reader is no easy ordeal, so bear with me.

-On the very surface, the epic is a chivalrous romance of adventure set in a slightly reimagined (and fantasy infused) era of the younger King Arthur - here, Prince Arthur.
+On the surface, the epic is a chivalrous adventure romance set in a slightly reimagined (and fantasy infused) era of the younger King Arthur - here, Prince Arthur.
 And though not among the leading protagonists, Arthur makes cameos (some fairly involved) throughout.

-Even at this level I already found the poem plainly enthralling.
+Even at this level I already found the poem fairly enthralling.
 Spenser’s magnum opus became a colossal influence for the future of British poesy.

 He even popularized the Spenserian stanza comprising the entire Faerie Queene: nine lines of very particular rhyme pattern with a terminating six-footer to contrast the preceding pentameter.
 Spenser likewise fashioned the Spenserian Sonnet to compliment the Italian/Petrarchian and the English/Shakespearean forms.